faduzin/sql-review/README.md

   - **LEFT JOIN**: Returns all rows from the first (left) table and matching rows from the second (right) table.
 Non-matching rows from the second table are filled with NULL values.
   - **RIGHT JOIN**: Returns all rows from the second (right) table and matching rows from the first (left) table.
 Non-matching rows from the first table are filled with NULL values.
   - **FULL JOIN**: Returns all rows from both tables.
 Non-matching rows from either table are filled with NULL values.

+### 17. UNION and UNION ALL
+- `UNION`: Combines results of two or more queries into a single result set, eliminating duplicate rows.
+Queries must have the same number of columns and compatible types.
+- `UNION ALL`: Combines query results similarly to UNION but retains duplicate rows.